Saint Vincent and the Grenadines entry requirements for Malta passport holders

 Must be valid for the duration of your stay

-Your Maltese passport needs to be valid for the entire time you plan to stay in Saint Vincent and the Grenadines.
-No minimum validity beyond your departure date is required by law, but airlines may check for at least 6 months validity — confirm with your carrier before flying.Required
+Your passport must be valid for at least the length of your stay in Saint Vincent and the Grenadines.
+No minimum validity beyond your departure date is required by law, but airlines may enforce a 6-month rule — check with your carrier before flying.Required

 Return or onward ticket